Eightdays1/guesswhere_doc/SRS.md

 User's should be able to be friends with other players.
 At first this only makes it easier to look at each others stats.
 In chapter 3.1.8 the function of a versus mode may be added.

 #### 3.1.9 Versus mode
 Like in other apps (f.e.
 Quizduell) a versus mode shall be implemented.
 In ~3 rounds the players will take turns to guess their location.
 At the end a winner is declared.
-[Use-Case Challenge User](https://github.com/Eightdays1/guesswhere/blob/main/Use-Case_Challenge_User.md)
+[Use-Case Challenge User](https://github.com/Eightdays1/guesswhere_doc/blob/master/UseCases/Use-Case_Challenge_User.md)

 #### 3.1.10 Chat function
 The least important feature is the chat function.
 Users should be able to communicate with each other in versus mode.
 If there is time left, this will be implemented as well.

 ### 3.2 Reliability
-To Be Determined

-#### 3.2.1 Availability
-We will not host a webservice to provide data for the game.
+For the availability, we will not host a webservice to provide data for the game.
 All the data needed to play the game are already implemented in the actual android-application.

-#### 3.2.3 Accuracy
-To Be Determined

 ### 3.3 Performance